 - Not receive the monthly financial incentive

-Q. What if my health doesn’t improve even though I chose to participate in HEM?
+Q. What if I participate in the HEM but my health status doesn’t change?
 Does PEBB – or any future employers – penalize me or deny my medical coverage?

-A. No. You will not be penalized nor will you lose coverage if your health numbers don't change.
-There are no benefit penalties and no risk to your employment based on your participation in the Health Engagement Model.
+A. No. You will not be penalized nor will you lose coverage if your health doesn't change.

-The goals of the Health Engagement Model are to help you learn about your health and hopefully become healthier.
+NOTE: The goal of the HEM is to help you learn about your health and, hopefully, become healthier.
 We encourage you to commit to your health: understand it, set goals to improve it and take action.
 We all benefit with a healthier PEBB population.